Conference: Western

 *The NHL considers the Winnipeg Jets team that played in the league from 1972-96 and the current Winnipeg Jets to be distinct entities, but this does not reflect the feelings of most fans in Winnipeg, who pretty much consider the teams to be part of a single continuum (punctuated by an unfortunate break in between).

-By subscribing, you agree to the terms of use and the our privacy policy.
+By subscribing, you are agreeing to our terms of use and acknowledging our privacy policy.